 Yes, but not as we once were.

 I hear many lawyers saying that the ‘market is tough’, or blaming the ‘GFC’ for a change in the way clients are behaving.
-The truth is that it has nothing to do with the GFC, (which, my friends, was over 5 years ago!).
+The truth is that it has nothing to do with the GFC, (which, my friends, was in 2008, which is now in the distant past!).
 Tough economic times may have acted as a tipping point where clients said ‘enough is enough’, but it was not the root cause.
 The root cause of why the practice of law has seemingly become so much tougher in recent times is structural in nature.
 It is a fundamental change in the way the world works.
 And things are never going back to the way they were.
 Whether you are a small sole practitioner servicing a country client base, or a partner in a magic circle firm servicing the in-house counsel of a large company, the successful practice of law has changed.
 Fundamentally.
 Forever.

 Put simply, the key role of a lawyer is no longer the guardian of rare knowledge.
 In the age of information ubiquity the role of lawyers is more akin to that of a guide, facilitator and mentor.
 And this new role requires new skills – if not in some circumstances, a complete personality transplant.